You've got broken stainless steel that needs a weld.

 Do check the welding parameters chart of your stainless steel flux core filler metal to check the stainless steels the manufacturer says their filler metal will weld.

-Can You MIG Weld Stainless Steel with Flux Core Wire?
+MIG Welding Stainless Steel with Flux Core Wire

 You may not have realized this but there are two types of flux core welding wire.